Resolutions for the New Year

 10. Give your child a family job

-Though I have sons who are adulting and a teenager in the household, these ideas serve as a reminder that the work of parenting is almost never done.
+Though I have sons who are “adulting” and a teenager in the household, these ideas serve as a reminder that the work of parenting is almost never done.
 New Year’s resolutions for the family are a good way to recommit to being the parent you wish to be.
-You might say, “well, don’t those twenty-somethings have real jobs?”
-Yes.
-They do.
-But holding responsibility, where appropriate, for family interaction is good practice for the lives my children are building as adults.
-A little advance practice never hurts.
-In fact, two years ago I learned my eldest child is really good at travel planning.
-This wasn’t exactly on the skills to teach parenting list, but when he suggested and planned a mother son excursion for the two of us I realized that simple lessons in childhood translate into meaningful skills later on.
+You might ask, “well, don’t those twenty-somethings have real jobs?”
+Yes, they do.
+But engaging in family interaction, whether your child is five or twenty-five is good practice for the adult lives my children are building for themselves.
+The recommendations are about framing and elevating family time in a very busy and noisy world.
+For example, two years ago I learned my eldest child is really good at travel planning.
+This wasn’t exactly on the “skills to teach” parenting list, but when he suggested and planned a mother son excursion for just the two of us I understood more deeply how simple lessons in childhood translate into meaningful skills later on.
 I can’t imagine an aspiration more realized.

 So, get creative and ring in the New Year and set some intentions for your family in 2023.
 We will be thinking of you here at Parents League and can’t wait to hear how your year unfolds.